Morrissy Scholars are intellectually curious honor students, active learners and global citizens.

 The Otenasek House of the Morrissy Honors Program provides welcoming study areas, a seminar room for classes as well as individual and group activities, and a comfortable lounge where students interact with other honors students and faculty.

-- Participants receive Notre Dame’s largest and most prestigious merit scholarships.
+- Incoming students accepted to the Honors program receive Notre Dame’s largest and most prestigious merit scholarships

 - Honors courses are designated on student transcripts.

-- “Morrissy Scholar” is noted on transcripts and at Commencement (for those who complete the required 18 credits of honors courses).
+- “Morrissy Scholar” is noted on transcripts and at Commencement (if required 18 credits of honors courses are completed).

 - Scholars are recognized publicly at Notre Dame’s annual fall Honors Convocation.